 My suggestion to use this website is revising making future plans and predictions in English.

 First, warm-up your student’s about their future plans and predictions for future.
 This stage will be a good ice-breaker.
 There’ll be a nice atmosphere in the class after getting a few plans and predictions.Then, arrange a future date with your students that when their plans and predictions should be realized or met with reality.
 At the futureme.org website you can set the delivery time till the year 2067, however, I suggest the delivery date to be before the summer holiday as it’ll give you a chance to check whether they have realized their plans or not.Besides, you can't set the delivery date less than 30 days ahead.
 At last, assign it as homework to write a future dated e-mail on this website.

 You may also make pairs to send the emails to each other, which will be another way to check the homework on that future date.
 On the arranged future date, you can ask the students to get into pairs that have sent emails to each other and talk about the realisation of their plans.
 In the whole class feedback stage, it’ll be much more communicative to talk on the plans and predictions with someone who has checked it before.

 You can also try out my similar lesson plan which can be found in teacherspayteacher.com.

 Isn’t it amazing to wander around the world without moving a leg?
-The street view mode in Google earth is great for seeing different places in the world.
-You just type in the place you want to see and you’re virtually in the streets of that place.
+The street view mode on Google earth is great for seeing different places in the world.
+You just type in the place you want to see, and you’re virtually in the streets of that place.
 Great, isn’t it?